310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 Still, I’ve only just recovered.
 I might slip up a bit, so be easy on me!

-Actually, no — Let's do our absolute best together, as we always do, Ryuseitai! *All for one, and one for all!*
+Actually, no — Let's do our absolute best together, as we always do, Ryuseitai! *All for one, one for all!*
 {% endbubble %}

 {% bubble Midori %}